Don Valley Stadium

-Don Valley Stadium was a sports stadium in Sheffield, South Yorkshire, England.
-The venue, which was completed in September 1990, hosted the 1991 World Student Games.
-It was designed by Sheffield City Council's Design & Building Services and named after the nearby River Don.
-It was demolished in 2013.
+Don Valley Stadium, England, was a stadium in Sheffield, South Yorkshire, completed in 1990, and hosted the 1991 World Student Games.
+It was named after the nearby River Don.
+The stadium was demolished in 2013.

 The stadium and facilities were also used for a variety of other events and sports.
 It served as a training base for the City of Sheffield Athletic Club and was the home of the Sheffield Half Marathon.
+It was the home ground of the Sheffield Eagles from 1991 to 2013.
 Rotherham United F.C. played their home matches at Don Valley between 2008 and 2012 when they were without a ground in Rotherham.
-Rugby league and American football were staged there, and the Channel 4 celebrity sports show The Games also used the stadium.
+American football was staged there and the Channel 4 celebrity sports show The Games also used the stadium.

-To save money, Sheffield City Council closed the stadium in September 2013.
+To save money, Sheffield City Council closed the stadium in 2013.
 The site has since been sold and redeveloped to include a research centre, sports centre and educational facilities for local universities.
-At the time of its closure, Don Valley Stadium was the second largest athletics stadium in the UK – with a seated capacity of 25,000 – behind the London Olympic Stadium.
+At the time of its closure, Don Valley Stadium was the second largest athletics stadium in the UK, with a seated capacity of 25,000.